-This guide provides a structure for a readme file that can accompany research code or software.
-It provides headings similar to with those used on platforms where code is actively maintained and includes additional prompts for contextual information that are useful for documenting research code and supporting data validation and reuse.
+This guide outlines a recommended structure for a README file to accompany research code or software.
+It includes headings found on platforms where code is actively maintained along with bulleted prompts to help contextualize information, with the goal of making it easier to document research code to support data validation and reuse.

 Download a template and adapt* it for your needs!